andan67/wormnav/docs/index.md

 <div style="clear: both"/>

 # Important notes
-## No warrenty
+## No warranty
-This app comes with no warrenty or guaranted feature.
+This app comes with no warranty or guaranted feature.
 The use of the app for navigation is absolutely at your own risk!
 ## Limitations and known issues
 The number of course points heavily impacts the memory and power consumption as well as the performance (screen refresh rate) of the app.